Inside Lifetime's Harry & Meghan: A Royal Romance: 8 Things That Are True (and 5 That Aren’t!)

 True: Meghan Took Issue with an Ivory Soap Commercial

 The scene where Meghan was offended by a soap commercial geared towards women rings true.
 Meghan was inspired to change a TV commercial at the age of 11, after seeing a Procter & Gamble commercial that advertised its Ivory dishwashing soap solely to women.
 The commercial for the soap struck her as unfair and insensitive when she heard, “women all over America are fighting greasy pots and pans.”
 Meghan’s social studies class had been assigned to watch commercials and assess them.
 The assignment led to a monumental moment for the future royal.
 Meghan decided to write to the company and asked them to change their slogan from “Women all over America” to “People all over America.”
 And her efforts paid off.
 The commercial aired on TV again, this time with the slogan, “People are fighting greasy pots and pans with Ivory care.”
-About 20 years after seeing the commercial, Meghan gave a speech about the moment at the United Nations, saying, “I remember feeling shocked, and angry and also just feeling so hurt.
+About 20 years after seeing the commercial, Meghan gave a speech about the moment at the United Nations, saying, “I remember feeling shocked and angry and also just feeling so hurt.
 It just wasn’t right and something needed to be done.

 True: Meghan and Harry Were Set Up on a Blind Date